jldec/google-sheet-pr-sync/README.md

 Technical and UX judgement are still needed to guide the AI generating the code.
 E.g.

 - How to create test PRs?
 A simple loop is prefered over invoking a more complex script multiple times concurrently and handling the conflicts with locking.
 - How to sync with JSON?
-Addding rows and updating cells incrementally instead of replacing all rows.
+I chose to add rows and update cells incrementally, instead of overwriting the entire sheet.
 - How to make the sync more robust?
 Don't assume column order, make case-insensitive column name matches.
 - How to make fewer assumptions about the initial sheet?
 Support blank sheets.